brendon21c/jlynn_arts_website/README.md

 page and create a superuser in your terminal.
 The last thing is the about tab is none functioning as is the contact form at the bottom of the main page, I didn't have time to get these running.

+## Deployment

+This site has been deployed to Heroku and can be found at: https://glacial-cove-18589.herokuapp.com/shop/.
+At least until my wife figures out what she wants to call her site.

 # Examples

 ## Main Page